 Global Training

 Many companies offer remote positions for customer service to be available 24/7 to anticipate a global clientele.
 Customer service representatives from foreign countries require training to deal with the etiquette and culture of their international clients.
-These support workers must be trained to interact courteously with clients whom they have not had experience communicating with in-person in their home countries.
+These support workers must be trained to interact courteously with clients not experienced in communicating in their home countries.
 Customized e-learning programs that provide this type of training can be deployed.

 Recruiting

-Many organizations screen potential candidates through online interviews that may last from a half-hour to a few hours.
+Many organizations screen potential candidates through online interviews that may last half an hour to a few hours.
 The recruiter has to be fully trained to conduct the interview process to present the company's best image to potential candidates.
-If the interviewing involves technical assessments, the questioner will be prompted with a series of guided questions to help the interviewee along.
-E-learning helps the interviewer to practice recruiting skills by video recording oneself and getting feedback from peer reviewers.
-Similarly, e-learning helps a potential candidate with practice interviews and receiving peer reviews and recruiter evaluation.
+If the interview involves technical assessments, the questioner will be prompted with guided questions to help the interviewee along.
+E-learning helps the interviewer practice recruiting skills by video recording oneself and getting feedback from peer reviewers.
+Similarly, e-learning helps a potential candidate with practice interviews and receiving peer reviews and recruiter evaluations.

 Positions for software engineering often require various levels of online interviews before a successful candidate is invited for an onsite interview.
 E-learning websites abound that train these candidates for potential interview technical assessments.
 These include HackerRank, LeetCode, and Codewars.